 - IB Math Test: High Level

-If you do not meet any of the criteria stated above AND you are declaring one of the majors specified below then you should complete the math placement test prior to signing up for Orientation.
-You are planning to major in Biology, Biochemistry, Business (all concentrations), Civil Engineering, Computer Engineering, Computer Science, Chemistry, Earth Science, Economics, Electrical Engineering, Environmental Engineering, Environmental Science, Environmental Studies, Geology, Health Studies, Mathematics, Mechanical Engineering, Physics, Psychology OR are pursuing one of the Pre-Health Tracks.
+Newly admitted students who do not meet any of the criteria stated above AND are declaring one of the following majors, should complete the math placement test prior to signing up for Orientation: Biology, Biochemistry, Business (all concentrations), Civil Engineering, Computer Engineering, Computer Science, Chemistry, Earth Science, Economics, Electrical Engineering, Environmental Engineering, Environmental Science, Environmental Studies, Geology, Health Studies, Mathematics, Mechanical Engineering, Physics, Psychology OR are pursuing one of the Pre-Health Tracks.

 Taking the Math Placement Test